slingr-stack/github-package/README.md

         <td>no</td>
         <td></td>
         <td> overrideSettings </td>
         <td>If provided, the file will be stored with this name.
-If empty the file name will be calculated from the URL.</td>
+If empty, the file name will be calculated from the URL.</td>
     </tr>
     <tr>
         <td>Full response</td>